Biplane fighter aces

 This was his first victory during the war.

-The following day he was admitted to hospital suffering from exhaustion, after completing 50 operational sorties totaling 116 flying hours (a figure which was bettered only by Ureña with 180 hours, 24 combat sorties and 10l transport missions), which had been amassed within four weeks.
+The following day he was admitted to hospital suffering from exhaustion, after completing 50 operational sorties totalling 116 flying hours (a figure which was bettered only by Ureña with 180 hours, 24 combat sorties and 101 transport missions), which had been amassed within four weeks.

 On 27 August, Captain Salas took off from Aragon in a Nieuport aircraft, eventually arriving at Olmedo.
-He had written to Joaquín García-Morato, from Saragossa hospital, asking if he could occupy the vacant place in the He51 squadron.
-Morato had replied to the effect that the situation, so far as the He5ls were concerned, was not very hopeful, but that he had heard some Fiat fighters were due to arrive in Seville, and suggested that it might be better for him to try to get one of these machines allocated to him.
+He had written to Joaquín García Morato, from Saragossa hospital, asking if he could occupy the vacant place in the He51 squadron.
+Morato had replied to the effect that the situation, so far as the He 51s were concerned, was not very hopeful, but that he had heard some Fiat fighters were due to arrive in Seville, and suggested that it might be better for him to try to get one of these machines allocated to him.

-In the beginning of September Salas and Julio Salvador arrived at Tablada, offering to serve with the Italians in the Dequal (‘Limonesi’) Squadron (Joaquín García-Morato was at this time already serving in this Fiat CR.32 squadron).
+During the second week of September, capitán Salas and Julio Salvador arrived at Tablada, offering to serve with the Italians in the Aviación del Tercio on recommendation from capitán Joaquín García Morato who was at this time already serving in the 1a Escuadrilla de Caza del Tercio.

-Initially they were unwilling to accept them in the squadron, but after Captain Salas had given them a demonstration of his flying ability, including some manoeuvres, which even the Italians, had not attempted in the Fiats, they were finally convinced.
+Initially they were unwilling to accept them, but after Salas had given them a demonstration of his flying ability, including some manoeuvres, which even the Italians, had not attempted in the Fiats, they were finally convinced.

-Salas led his first war sortie in a Fiat on 15 September, his mission to strafe Andújar aerodrome, which had been the base for the first bombing attack on Santuario de la Cabeza.
-According to the Nationalist communiqué three aircraft were damaged by fire one was destroyed, and eight more holed by machine-gun fire.
-The Air Force bulletin announced only the destruction of two Breguet 19s by the Fiats.
+On 15 September, capitán Salas led his first war sortie in a Fiat CR.32.
+This was to strafe Andújar aerodrome, which had been the base for the first bombing attack on Santuario de la Cabeza.
+According to the Nationalist communiqué three aircraft were damaged by fire, one was destroyed and eight more holed by machine-gun fire.
+The Air Force bulletin announced only the destruction of two Breguet XIXs by the Fiats.

 On 20 September, Salas and Julio Salvador Díaz-Benjumea joined the forces in Cáceres, where they continued to operate with the Fiat squadron.